 Day trips will be organised for the younger grades throughout the academic year.
 Students from Grade 3 and up will be offered a residential trip to a suitable location.
 The trips are linked to the current Units of Inquiry (UOI) studied by the grades, so that the curriculum is effectively extended beyond the classroom.

 During the Middle School PDW, developmentally appropriate trips to a suitable European location are offered to students at each grade level.
 It is an ideal opportunity to develop independence, social awareness and group integration, and builds a natural link to both the academic and holistic curriculum by featuring team building and leadership skills.
-The PDW takes place the fourth or fifth week of school during the first term of the academic year.

 Our Outdoor Education Centre, Chalet Bergheim, is set amongst spectacular scenery in Wengen and faces the Jungfrau, one of Switzerland’s most celebrated mountains.
 The traditionally built wooden chalet offers rooms with en-suite bathroom facilities.
 There is a comfortable living room where students can gather in the evenings and a multi-purpose room that makes an ideal classroom, lecture theatre or dining area.
-The school uses this facility for combining academics with grade level activities, environmental studies and outdoor activities.
+The school uses this facility for combining academics with grade-level activities, environmental studies and outdoor activities.

 The chalet’s location is at the northern edge of Wengen and within 50 metres of some spectacular walking country.
 The nearby cable car and train station can both be used for ski lift purposes and all levels of ski slope difficulty are right at the doorstep.
 With spectacular mountain ranges, waterfalls, glaciers and the Lauterbrunnen gorge all in close proximity, the opportunities for exploration and outdoor learning are endless.